alchemy-swift/alchemy/Docs/3a_RoutingBasics.md

 struct App: Application {
     func boot() {
         ...
-        self.controller(UserController())
+        controller(UserController())
     }
 }
 ```

 ## Errors

 Routing in Alchemy is heavily integrated with Swift's built in error handling.
-[Middleware](3b_RoutingMiddleware.md) & handlers allow for synchronous code to `throw`.
+[Middleware](3b_RoutingMiddleware.md) & handlers allow for synchronous or asynchronous code to `throw`.

 If an error is thrown or an `EventLoopFuture` results in an error, it will be caught & mapped to a `Response`.

-Generic errors will result in an `Response` with a status code of 500, but if any error that conforms to `ResponseConvertible` is thrown, it will be converted into the `Response` returned by the error's `convert()` function.
+Generic errors will result in an `Response` with a status code of 500, but if any error that conforms to `ResponseConvertible` is thrown, it will be converted as such.

 Out of the box `HTTPError` conforms to `ResponseConvertible`.
 If it is thrown, the response will contain the status code & message of the `HTTPError`.